TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Copy snapshots and move to another region
 Select The Snapshot - Action - Copy snapshot - Select the Region - Click Copy Snapshot

+Encryption of Snapshot
+If the source snapshot is already encrypted or is account default to encryption the copy will also be encrypted and cannot be changed